Compute the eligible share within cutout cells in the overlap with shapes.

 geometry (geopandas.Series) – Geometry of which the eligible area is computed.
 If the series contains

-more than one geometry, the eligble area of the combined geometries is
+more than one geometry, the eligible area of the combined geometries is

 computed.